-- u) Agriculture Management - The applicant shall be required to produce an agricultural protection plan.
-The agricultural management plan shall properly demonstrate that the site will have continued agricultural use and can mitigate any potential disturbance or interference with current and or future agricultural operations.
-Competition of the agricultural management plan shall be determined by the Hearing Examiner. - ii) The applicant will be responsible for convincing the hearing examiner that the project will have continued agricultural use and has been properly designed to mitigate all and any agricultural and/or natural resource disturbances. - v) Commercial Utility Transmission Towers - i) Commercial Utility Transmission Line shall be part of the application for a conditional use permit for Commercial Wind Energy Facilities. - ii) The applicant shall secure the necessary property or right-of-way to assure the property construction, maintenance, and general safety of properties adjoining the commercial utility transmission lines. - iii) All support structures for electrical transmission lines shall have their means of access located a minimum of 12 feet above the ground. - iv) Height requirements are not established for commercial utility transmission towers as specified in table 830-2.
+- v) Agriculture Management - The applicant shall be required to produce an agricultural protection plan.
+The agricultural management plan shall properly demonstrate that the site will have a continued agricultural use and can mitigate any potential disturbance or interference with current and or future agricultural operations. - The applicant will be responsible to convince the hearing examiner that the project will have a continued agricultural use and has been properly designed to mitigate all and any agricultural and or natural resource disturbances. - w) Commercial Utility Transmission Towers - i) Commercial Utility Transmission Line shall be part of the application for a conditional use permit for a Commercial Wind Energy Facilities. - ii) The applicant shall secure the necessary property or right-of-way to assure for the property construction, maintenance, and general safety of properties adjoining the commercial utility transmission lines. - iii) All support structures for electrical transmission lines shall have their means of access located a minimum of 12 feet above the ground. - iv) Height requirements are not established for Commercial Utility Transmission Towers as specified in table 830-2.
 The applicant shall be required to follow FAA Standards.